jinit24/TicTacToe/README.md

 python3 iterative_deepening.py
 ```
 2. Type the size of grid you want to play on then type 1 or 2 to select which player you want to play as.
 3. Select using the mouse any sqaure that you want to mark.

+Iterative deepening has a time limit of 1 second for each move.
+Other implementations don't have a limit on time.

 ## Alternate C++ File ##